BogieZero/InfoDesign-NG/README.md

 InfoDesign-NG
 =============

-A new incarnation of "Sharing knowledge is better than having it"
+A new incarnation of "InfoDEsign: Sharing knowledge is better than having it"

 This is the README of the new incarnation of InfoDesign: Understanding by Design